Skip to main content

 We implore now you, brothers, by the coming of the Lord of us Jesus Christ and our gathering together unto Him, for not quickly to be shaken you in mind nor to be troubled, neither by spirit, nor by word, nor by letter, as if by us, as that is present the day of the Lord.
 No one you should deceive in not one way, because [it is] if not [until] shall have come the apostasy first, and shall have been revealed the man of lawlessness, the son of destruction.

 A great number of Christians have been using Revelation 3:10 to back up the belief of being taken before the 7-year tribulation, without realizing they’re misusing a verse they don’t fully understand.
 In reality, Revelation 3:10 does not speak of the future wherein Jesus Christ will allegedly remove the Church out of Earth before the 7-year tribulation.
 Instead, Revelation 3:10 is a message from the Lord Jesus to the Church of Philadelphia, conveyed through a vision to Apostle John while he was exiled on the island of Patmos in the 1st century CE.
-At that time, the people of God in Philadelphia were likely facing persecutions from both Jews and Romans, which is why the message offers encouragement and reassurance for their perseverance during trials.
-It is directly written to the Church of Philadelphia in the 1st century CE, not to us.
+At that time, the people of God in Philadelphia were likely facing persecutions from the Romans, which is why the message offers encouragement and reassurance for their perseverance during trials.
+It is directly written to the Church of Philadelphia that existed around 90 CE, not to us.

 This is taken directly from my Quora blog post: Are you ready for the rapture if it were to happen now?